garykac/woven/docs/spell-list.md

 ```
 Element: Air

-Category: Move Mage, Create Tendril, Add Action
+Category: Move Mage, Create Tendril

 When cast: Move 2.
 If in a location with a TENDRIL owned by another mage, place a TENDRIL at that mage's location and remove their TENDRIL in your location.
-Take another action.

 ### Water Moccasins
 ```